Why The Ways

 Dylan Jennings, a member of the Bad River Band of Lake Superior Chippewa provides insight into contemporary powwows.

-Prayers in a Song: Learning Language Through Hip-Hop
+Prayers in a Song

 Tall Paul (Paul Wenell Jr.) of the Leech Lake Band of Ojibwe raps about language learning and his Native identity.